What is breast cancer?

 The lymph glands in the armpit (axilla) are called the axillary lymph glands.
 There is also a chain of lymph nodes that runs up the centre of the chest, close to the breastbone.
 This is called the internal mammary chain.

 Breast cancer is more common in women than men.
 Around 55,500 women and around 370 men are diagnosed in the UK each year.

 1 in 7 women in the UK develop breast cancer during their lifetime.
 It is more common in older women.

 Breast cancer risk can be affected by age, family history and lifestyle factors such as obesity and smoking.

 How common it is?

 Breast cancer is the most common cancer in the UK.
-Around 55,200 people are diagnosed with breast cancer every year in the UK.
-That is around 150 people a day.
+Around 55,900 people are diagnosed with breast cancer every year in the UK.
+That is more than 150 people a day.

 15 out of 100 (15%) of all newly diagnosed cancers in the UK are breast cancer.